abs711/Visual-Control/README.md

 NOTE: The dataset used in the paper would soon be hosted on a publicly available repository.

-torchVision/MainPain/main.py is the main script to run.
-The models used in the paper are defined the UtilX/Vision4Prosthetics.py.
+Run 'torchVision/MainPain/main.py' to start training a model.
+The models used in the paper are defined 'UtilX/Vision4Prosthetics_modules.py'.
 A supporting document explaining the information flow between different scripts would be added soon!